gm-stack/radioconsole/README.md

     - OK: This condition has not yet happened
 - CPU load (per core)

-In the status icon, the following are displayed:
+In the status icon (2nd and 3rd from left, one per host), the following are displayed:

 - hostname
 - CPU temperature